browserengineering/book/book/visual-effects.md

 ```

 These are specified with the `mix-blend-mode` CSS property.
 Let's add support
-for it to our browser:[`mix-blend-mode: multiply`][mbm-mult].
+for [multiply][mbm-mult] and [difference][mbm-diff] to our browser.
 This will be
-very easy, because Skia supports this blend mode natively.
+very easy, because Skia supports these blend mode natively.
 It's as simple
 as parsing the property and adding a parameter to `SaveLayer`:

 ``` {.python}